ibm-cloud-docs/vpc/vsi_is_troubleshooting.md

 ## Why can't I add my SSH key?
 {: #troubleshooting-cant-add-ssh-key}

-If you try to add an SSH key to your account and get an error that the key can't be parsed, ensure there are no line breaks in the string.
+If you try to add an SSH key to your account and get an error that the key can't be parsed, make sure that the string contains no line breaks.
 An SSH key is a continuous string of characters; sometimes line breaks are introduced when the SSH key is copied from a terminal.
 To avoid this issue, first paste your SSH key into a text editor and remove any line breaks.
 Then, copy the SSH key from the text editor and paste it into the VPC UI, CLI, or API.

 ## How do I deploy an RHEL virtual server instance on a new account that has never deployed an RHEL virtual server instance?
 {: #troubleshooting-deploying-RHEL-VSI-new-account}